-In terms of schooling for children, Phnom Penh offers the widest range of options at international standards.
+Phnom Penh offers the widest range of schools in Cambodia with international educational standards.

 The Charming City offers the best schooling options in Cambodia, and there are a plethora of Phnom Penh international schools using American, British, and French curricula.
+In 2023 there are more accredited international schools than ever before.
 Don’t be fooled by the names, though; some of the worst schools in Cambodia call themselves “international” or “American” or “British,” but their curricula don’t match their titles.
-Local schools are generally agreed to be terrible, and they are best avoided if at all possible.
+Local schools are best avoided if at all possible, as the standard of education is low.
 The ones we have listed here are “real” international schools.

 If you’re just getting started, we have a detailed blog post about choosing an international school in Cambodia that covers things to consider before you start your search for the right school for your child.
 Below, we have info about the most popular international schools in Phnom Penh:

 International School of Phnom Penh (ISPP) is a not-for-profit school that offers one of the best educational opportunities Cambodia has to offer.
 They are accredited abroad, offering International Baccalaureate programs through high school and a wide range of extracurricular activities.
 The school is housed on a gorgeous campus with an impressive range of facilities, from a professional-sized performing arts theater and swimming pool to playgrounds, computer labs, and sports fields.
 ISPP is committed to diversity and has students from more than 50 countries and many environmental and community initiatives, including local scholarships and teacher training programs.
 The school offers an excellent education for students aged 3 through 12th grade.
 Tuition cost is $7,700 to $24,000 depending on age and including capital fees.
 More about International School of Phnom Penh.